-In this article, we look briefly at sleep regression and what to expect with eating at eighteen months.
-Should you feel concerned about your baby’s sleeping or eating patterns, it is important that you seek the advice of your trusted qualified healthcare professional.
+This article looks briefly at sleep regression and what to expect with eating at eighteen months.
+Should you feel concerned about your baby’s sleeping or eating patterns, it is important that you seek the advice of your trusted, qualified healthcare professional.

 The eighteen-month sleep regression can be quite challenging to overcome.
 Generally, there are two reasons why it occurs at around this age:

 - Teething – this is when molars start to develop.
 This can be very painful and can cause issues with sleep.

 - Independence – while you are enjoying the extra help around the house as your child cleans up after themselves, this also means they are determined to do everything themselves.
 Along with this comes the will for them to be in charge of their every move.

 One solution to try for both of these is to stick to your routine as your baby may eventually follow suit.
 As you will experience, this may not feel particularly easy to do.